assachandev/assachandev/README.md

 ## assachan senpaseuth

 CS student with 2 years of part-time experience in IoT & AI engineering.
-Focused on building practical systems at the intersection of hardware and AI.
+Focused on building practical systems at the intersection of hardware and AI — from edge inference to cloud pipelines.
+Passionate about applying AI to real-world industrial problems, and working toward a full-time role as an AI Engineer.

 </div>